Meditation Techniques For Anxiety: Mindfulness-Based Therapy And Guided-Meditation

 Guided imagery is a type of guided meditation that uses visualization, and has been found to be effective for reducing anxiety symptoms.

-Body scanning is a meditation practice that involves focusing attention on different parts of the body, from head to toe, to observe sensations and focus the mind.
-It helps increase awareness of bodily sensations, promoting relaxation and reducing stress.
+Body scanning is a meditation practice that involves focusing attention on different parts of the body, from head to toe, to observe physical sensations and focus the mind.
+This meditation helps increase awareness of bodily sensations by encouraging you to pay attention to how your body feels, promoting relaxation and reducing stress.
 This form of mindfulness has been suggested to be effective in reducing anxiety disorder-related symptoms.

 Shikantaza, often translated as "just sitting," is a form of Zen meditation practiced in Soto Zen Buddhism.
 It involves sitting in a state of open awareness, without focusing on any specific object, thought, or breath, allowing all thoughts and sensations to come and go without attachment.
 The goal is to simply be present and fully experience the moment as it is.